-Ms. Reel has more than 25 years of experience in information systems, working with educators, regulators, researchers, and health care providers and payers.
-Under her direction, the Johns Hopkins Health System is enhancing and advancing the use of the Johns Hopkins electronic patient record.
+Ms. Reel has more than twenty-five years experience in Information Systems, working with educators, regulators, researchers, and health care providers and payors.
+Under her direction, the Johns Hopkins Health System is enhancing and advancing the use of an electronic health record, while also embracing a regional health record.